arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/libraries/README.md

 {:.advanced}
 advanced

-The [adapter]({{ 'docs/integrations/retrofit/' | relative_url }}) is a library that adds integration with Retrofit, providing extensions functions and/or classes to work with Retrofit by encapsulating the responses in the chosen datatypes, through the use of typeclasses.
+The [adapter]({{ 'docs/integrations/retrofit/' | relative_url }}) is a library that adds integration with Retrofit, providing extensions functions and/or classes to work with Retrofit by encapsulating the responses in the chosen datatypes through the use of typeclasses.

 ### arrow-free

 {:.advanced}
 advanced

-The [Free datatype]({{ '/docs/free/free/' | relative_url }}) is a way of interpreting domain specific languages from inside your program, including a configurable runner and flexible algebras.
+The [Free datatype]({{ '/docs/free/free/' | relative_url }}) is a way of interpreting domain-specific languages from inside your program, including a configurable runner and flexible algebras.
 This allows optimization of operations like operator fusion or parallelism, while remaining on your business domain.

 Datatypes: [`Free`]({{ '/docs/free/free/' | relative_url }}), [`FreeApplicative`]({{ '/docs/free/freeapplicative/' | relative_url }}), [`Cofree`]({{ '/docs/free/cofree/' | relative_url }}), [`Yoneda`]({{ '/docs/free/yoneda/' | relative_url }}), [`Coyoneda`]({{ '/docs/free/coyoneda/' | relative_url }})